Theodosia Burr Alston

-Theodosia Burr Alston (June 21, 1783 – January 2 or 3, 1813) was an American socialite and the daughter of the third U.S. Vice President, Aaron Burr, and Theodosia Bartow Prevost.
-She became First Lady of South Carolina after her husband, Joseph Alston, became governor of South Carolina during the War of 1812.
-She was lost at sea at age 29.
+Theodosia Burr Alston (June 21, 1783 – January 2 or 3, 1813) was an American socialite and the daughter of Aaron Burr, the third vice president of the United States, and Theodosia Bartow Prevost.
+She became first lady of South Carolina after her husband, Joseph Alston, became governor of South Carolina during the War of 1812.
+Theodosia was lost at sea at age 29, and her fate has become the subject of much speculation in the centuries since.

 Early life

-Theodosia Burr Alston was born to Aaron Burr and Theodosia Bartow Prevost in Albany, New York in 1783, a year after they married.
-Alston's mother was the widow of Jacques Marcus Prevost (1736-1781), a British Army officer who settled in New York City; she had five other children from that marriage and was nine years Burr's senior.
+Theodosia was born to Aaron Burr and Theodosia Bartow Prevost in Albany, New York, a year after they married.
+Theodosia's mother was the widow of Jacques Marcus Prevost, a British Army officer who had settled in New York City; she had five other children from that marriage and was nine years Burr's senior.

 Theodosia in 1794, around the time of her mother's death.
 Portrait by Gilbert Stuart.

-Alston was raised mostly in New York City.
+Theodosia was raised mostly in New York City.
 Her education was closely supervised by her father, who stressed mental discipline.
-In addition to the more conventional subjects such as French (the French textbook by Martel, Martel's Elements, published by Van Alen in New York in 1796, is dedicated to Theodosia), music, and dancing, the young "Theo" began to study arithmetic, Latin, Greek, and English composition.
+In addition to the more conventional subjects such as French (the French textbook by Martel, Martel's Elements, published by Van Alen in New York in 1796, is dedicated to Theodosia), music and dancing, the young Theodosia began to study arithmetic, Latin, Greek and English composition.
 She applied herself to English in the form of letters to her father, which were responded to promptly; the replies included detailed criticism.
 Their correspondence numbered thousands of letters.

-Theodosia Bartow Burr died when her daughter was eleven years old.
+Theodosia's mother died when her daughter was eleven years old.
 After this event, her father closely supervised his daughter's social education, including training in an appreciation of the arts.
-By the age of fourteen, she began to serve as hostess at Richmond Hill, Burr's stately home in what is now Greenwich Village.
-Once, when Burr was away in 1797, his daughter presided over a dinner for Joseph Brant, Chief of the Six Nations.
+By the age of 14, she began to serve as hostess at Richmond Hill, Burr's stately home in what is now Greenwich Village.
+Once, when Burr was away in 1797, his daughter presided over a dinner for Joseph Brant, chief of the Six Nations.
 On this occasion, she invited physicians David Hosack and Samuel Bard, and Bishop Benjamin Moore, among other notables.